kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 - `scheduler_podgroup_preemption_attempts_total{result="error"}`: A sudden spike indicates internal errors or panics within the workload aware preemption logic.
 - `scheduler_podgroup_preemption_attempt_duration_seconds`: A significant P99 latency would indicate that the performance of the new logic is unacceptable.
+- `plugin_execution_duration_seconds{plugin="DefaultPreemption", extension_point="PostFilter"}`: A sudden increase of the latency of default preemption, especially if there is no PodGroup objects in the cluster indicates an issue with the workload aware default preemption.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?